This is the multi-page printable view of this section. Click here to print.

 Ensure that:

-• the domains section is removed
+• The domains section is absent.

-• the domainRefs entries exist
+• The domainRefs entries are present.

 How to configure Custom DNS mode for Domain or ClusterDomain